Shikaga/story/index.md

 "Then would you like to have dinner with me tonight sir?
 I am sure that Samantha would like to see you again" Jake offered politely.

-Mark laughed heartily.
+Marcus laughed heartily.
 "You know as well as I do that Sam hates me, as I am always the one stealing you away from her", Sam said, a grin on his face.

 "Thanks for the offer Jake, it is most kind.
 But I think it is best that you spend as much time with your family as possible, besides, I suspect that I will have plenty to do at the Keep before the morrow."

-Jake's eyebrows rose, locking his eyes with Mark's but he knew better than to ask further.
-Mark would tell him whatever he needed to know when the time was right.
+Jake's eyebrows rose, locking his eyes with Marcus's but he knew better than to ask further.
+Marcus would tell him whatever he needed to know when the time was right.

 As they trotted up to the Second Gate the guards, noticing the insignia on their impeccably maintained uniforms, snapped to attention and saluted.
 The two horseman nodded in respect and pulled up.